-- to identify gaps in pupil’s learning so that teachers can adjust planning and teaching to enable children to close the gap, make the next steps in learning and reach their full potential.
+- To identify gaps in pupil’s knowledge so that teachers can adjust planning and teaching to enable children to make the next steps in learning and reach their full potential.

+Ongoing, formative assessment is an integral part of effective teaching and learning, allowing teachers to identify what children know and remember.
 Formative assessments will be used by staff on a day to day basis to find out what children know, need to consolidate or are finding difficult.
-Staff will work flexibly, adjusting planning and teaching in response to their pupils’ needs, enabling them to improve.
+Staff will work flexibly, adjusting planning and teaching in response to all of their pupils’ needs, including SEND, enabling additional support to be provided quickly when needed.
 Progress will be gauged by children knowing and remembering more.
 It is vitally important that key knowledge is transferred to the long-term memory in order for children to understand key concepts and ideas in future learning.
-Formative assessments are used to inform summative judgements at the end of each term.
+Formative assessments are used to inform next steps in teaching.

 Staff use their experience and knowledge to gauge whether a child’s learning and development is on track for their age.
 They spend lots of time engaging with children and use their experience and knowledge to plan for the appropriate support which will enable all children to make progress from their starting points.
 At the end of EYFS, staff use their judgement to assess whether the children have met the Early Learning Goal for each area of learning and inform parents/carers.